SandyRodger/LS170-171/assessment/120_spot_wiki_questions.md

 60. **How do transport layer protocols enable communication between processes?**
 61. **Compare UDP and TCP.
 What are similarities, what are differences?
 What are pros and cons of using each one?**

+- Broadly speaking TCP is more reliable, but UDP is faster and more flexible.
+TCP deals with transferring data reliably while using an unreliable channel.
+It deals with data-integrity, de-duplication, in-order delivery and retransmission of lost data.
+Also multiplexing and data-encapsulation.
+TCP uses flow control and congestion avoiddance techniques.
+This comprehensive list of roles comes with a cost in terms of performance and complexity and can cause Head-of -Line blocking on top of a larger latency overhead.
+UDP (User Datagram Protocol) on the other hand is much faster because it leaves out many of the services described above.
+The datagrams only have 4 fields: source port, destination port, checksum (optional) and length.
+It leaves outa guarantee of message delivery or message delivery order and leaves out any congestion avoidance/flow control mechanisms and connection-state tracking (as it is a connectionless protocol).
+The benefit of this is that UDP can start sending data immediately and needn't wait for a connection to be established.The lack of acknowledgement means all messages are assumed to have gone through and nothing  is retransmitted.
+So traffic is one way and therfore latency is much lower.
+The lack of in-order delivery prevents HOL blocking.

 62. **What does it mean that network reliability is engineered?**
 63. **Give an overview of the Application Layer.**
 64. **What is HTML?**